 When Should I Avoid the “Highest and Best Offer” Tactic?

-So, what are contingencies?
+So, what does contingent mean on a house?
 And why should their presence in your purchase agreement worry you?

-Contingencies were dubbed “weasel clauses” because they allowed the buyer to bail out of the deal even after it was completed.
-Various contingency clauses have long been popular, and buyers have used them to back out of deals even when the sellers believed their home was in good condition and sold.
+Various contingency clauses have long been popular, and buyers have used them to back out of deals even when the sellers believed their home was sold.

-In fact, among house sales that were executed as recently as February 2020, 71% of deals had contracts with contingencies in them.
-Some of the most common were home inspection (53%), home appraisal (44%), and home financing (43%).
+In fact, 71% of the real estate deals closed in February 2020 had contingencies in them.
+Some of the most common was home inspection (53%), home appraisal (44%), and home financing (43%).

 Contingencies in Real Estate